nroduit/nroduit.github.io/content/getting-started/weasis-protocol.en.md

 <a  href="weasis://%24dicom%3Aget%20-r%20https%3A%2F%2Fnroduit.github.io%2Fsamples%2Fus-palette.dcm" class="btn btn-default">Open the remote image</a>

 {{% notice tip %}}
 To load multiple remote images, it is recommended to use a manifest listing the references of the images to be loaded.
 The easiest way to dynamically build this manifest is to use <a target="_blank" href="https://github.com/nroduit/weasis-pacs-connector">weasis-pacs-connector</a>.
-However, it is possible to build it differently by following the [following instructions](../../basics/customize/integration/#build-an-xml-manifest).
+However, it is possible to build it differently with the [following instructions](../../basics/customize/integration/#build-an-xml-manifest).
 {{% /notice %}}

 #### Examples to load images